These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Photo by George Trumpeter/Shutterstock

-With the approach of the holiday season, many European cities transform into fairy-tale winter wonderlands—even if they hardly see any snow.
-Cities such as Prague and Vienna tend to get top billing when it comes to Christmas markets, and while charming and picture-perfect, they can also be absolutely packed.
+With the approach of the holiday season, many European cities transform into fairy-tale winter wonderlands—sometimes with a dusting of snow.
+Metropolises such as Prague and Vienna tend to get top billing when it comes to Christmas markets, and while charming and picture-perfect, they can also be absolutely packed.

-There are plenty of places, though, where you can find a slightly more intimate experience.
-Here are nine European cities to visit if you want to avoid the masses but still get fully in the Christmas spirit.
+There are plenty of places, though, where you can find a festive holiday ambiance with slightly fewer tourists.
+Here are nine European cities where you can dive into the Christmas spirit and still have some breathing room.

 Several small vendors' huts lit at night, next to leafless trees and Winchester Cathedral